xiavincent/xiavincent/README.md

 ### Hi there 👋
 Thanks for visiting my GitHub page!
 I'm doing my undergraduate and master's degree at Stanford in Chemical Engineering and Bioengineering, respectively.
-My research code is in a private repository right now, but will be published publicly soon!
+Most of my research code can be found on my GitHub.

-I'm developing my personal website here: https://xiavincent.github.io
+I'm developing my personal website here: https://xiavincent.github.io (right now, it's just a website template)